Skip to Content

 Fin Nor Lethal Review

-In this review of the Fin-Nor Lethal spinning reel, I will talk about the features that make it an excellent option for everything from inshore fishing for trout, redfish and snook all the way up to hard fighting species such as the smaller tuna, tarpon, and sailfish.
+In this review of the Fin-Nor Lethal spinning reel, I will talk about the features that make it an excellent option for everything from inshore fishing for trout, redfish, and snook up to hard-fighting species such as the smaller tuna, tarpon, and sailfish.

-The Fin-Nor Lethal spinning reel is available in a number of different models, from the LT25 weighing in at 10.3 ounces with a max drag capacity of 19 pounds all the way to the LT100 which weighs in at a hefty 30.8 ounces with 45 pounds of maximum drag.
+The Fin-Nor Lethal spinning reel is available in several different models, from the LT25, weighing in at 10.3 ounces with a max drag capacity of 19 pounds, to the LT100, which weighs in at a hefty 30.8 ounces with 45 pounds of maximum drag.

-The Fin-Nor Lethal LT40 weighs in at 12.9 ounces, which is surprising considering it delivers 23 pounds of drag.
-This model is a testament to Fin-Nor’s effort at getting the weight of their reels down in the smaller sizes.
+The Fin-Nor Lethal LT40 weighs 12.9 ounces, which is surprising considering it delivers 23 pounds of drag.
+This model is a testament to Fin-Nor’s effort to get the weight of their reels down to smaller sizes.

-Traditionally, Fin-Nor has been known for producing heavy reels, so I’m impressed that they’ve managed to keep the weight down in the smaller sizes and still use an all-aluminum body.
+Traditionally, Fin-Nor has been known for producing heavy reels, so I’m impressed that they’ve managed to keep the weight down in smaller sizes while still using an all-aluminum body.

-What’s interesting about the Fin-Nor Lethal series of spinning reels is that the LT25-LT80 are dramatically different from the largest LT100 which seems to be getting the majority of the press and reviews.
+What’s interesting about the Fin-Nor Lethal series of spinning reels is that the LT25-LT80 dramatically differs from the largest LT100, which seems to be getting the majority of the press and reviews.

 The Bottom Line

-• Very smooth reel with a great drag system
+• It is a very smooth reel with a great drag system.

 Features

-The clutch seal comes with a washer that’s designed to reduce any friction between the seal itself and the main shaft, which of course has a big impact on the overall smoothness of the reel, especially when it’s under pressure.
+The clutch seal comes with a washer designed to reduce friction between the seal itself and the main shaft, which, of course, has a big impact on the overall smoothness of the reel, especially when it’s under pressure.

 The three screws that hold the clutch seal together are noticeably longer than those found in other spinning reels, which is nothing more than an extra precaution to ensure maximum smoothness.
-The clutch seal itself is thin enough not to be too tight or get in the way but effectively keeps any water out.
+The clutch seal is thin enough not to be too tight or get in the way, but it effectively keeps any water out.

-Aluminum Rotor – the models Fin-Nor Lethal models, LT60, LT80, and LT100 all have an aluminum rotor which does add to the overall weight of the reel but also adds to the strength for your larger species.
+The Fin-Nor Lethal models, LT60, LT80, and LT100, all have an aluminum rotor, which adds to the reel’s overall weight and strength for your larger species.
 The smaller LT25, LT30, and LT40 have a plastic composite rotor.

-One additional design note to take into account is the use of a closed rotor nut that provides an additional layer of protection keeping water from seeping down around the shaft into the main reel housing.
+One additional design note to consider is using a closed rotor nut that provides an additional layer of protection, keeping water from seeping down around the shaft into the main reel housing.

-Fin-Nor has addressed this issue on the Fin-Nor Lethal LT100 by adding in a secondary stainless steel pawl and ratchet anti-reverse should the clutch slip for any reason, ultimately eliminating the possibility of any backward slipping.
-This adds a certain level of peace of mind when you have that big tarpon or tuna on the line and you want to make sure that your personal best does not get away.
+Fin-Nor has addressed this issue on the Fin-Nor Lethal LT100 by adding a secondary stainless steel pawl and ratchet anti-reverse should the clutch slip for any reason, ultimately eliminating the possibility of any backward slipping.
+This adds a certain level of peace of mind when you have that big tarpon or tuna on the line and want to ensure that your personal best does not get away.

-Gears – The main shaft of the Lethal goes all the way through the gearbox which is essential in reducing the torque when the main gear that is made of brass on the LT100 and of a cast zinc alloy on the smaller models is engaged.
-The pinion gear is made of stainless steel on the LT100 and showed no signs of wear after having fished this reel of over 50 hours.
+The main shaft of the Lethal goes all the way through the gearbox, which is essential in reducing torque when the main gear, which is made of brass on the LT100 and of a cast zinc alloy on the smaller models, is engaged.
+The pinion gear is made of stainless steel on the LT100 and showed no signs of wear after fishing with this reel for over 50 hours.

 On the smaller Lethal models, the pinion gear is made of brass.

-MegaDrag – the top stack MegaDrag system of the Fin-Nor Lethal is a combination of carbon fiber brake washers sandwiched in-between over-sized stainless steel drag washers.
-This drag system is designed to provide you with high levels of drag that range from 19 lbs. and 45 lbs. depending on the size of the reel.
+The top stack MegaDrag system of the Fin-Nor Lethal is a combination of carbon fiber brake washers sandwiched between oversized stainless steel drag washers.
+This drag system is designed to provide you with high levels of drag ranging from 19 lbs. to 45 lbs., depending on the reel size.

-In addition to providing you with a high level of drag, the drag has proven to be smooth.
+In addition to providing you with a high level of drag, the drag has proven smooth.

-We did notice that on long runs the drag does have a tendency to get pretty warm, some might even say hot which causes the grease to liquify and in several cases, we need to adjust the drag slightly while fighting the fish.
-With that said the drag is better than many reels that have a price tag of 3-4 times as much.
+We noticed that the drag tends to get pretty warm on long runs.
+Some might even say hot, which causes the grease to liquefy, and in several cases, we need to adjust the drag slightly while fighting the fish.
+That said, the drag is better than many reels with a price tag of 3–4 times as much.

-The main shaft travels through the length of the spool and ends inside the internal support, located at the end of the gearbox.
-There are two bearings which support the spool and this reduces the torque and contributed to the very smooth drag of the Lethal.
-The reel handle and main gear are supported by additional shielded bearings.
+The main shaft travels through the length of the spool and ends inside the internal support located at the end of the gearbox.
+Two bearings support the spool, which reduces the torque and contributes to the very smooth drag of the Lethal.
+Additional shielded bearings support the reel handle and main gear.

 I have to say I am very impressed with the amount of water protection that gone into this inexpensive reel.